pinkstack/oracle-peak/README.md

     ghcr.io/pinkstack/oracle-peak-agent-arm32v7:latest
 ```

-> 💡 You can find systemd service definition examples for bettercap [here](utils/bettercap.service) or [here](utils/bettercap-nuc.service).
+> 💡 You can find systemd service definition examples for Bettercap [here](utils/bettercap.service) or [here](utils/bettercap-nuc.service).
-> It might be wise to start bettercap at system's boot sequence.
+> It might be wise to start Bettercap at system's boot sequence.
 Meaning if device used for monitoring
-> goes down oracle-peak-agent and bettercap will be also restarted and put back into collection and emitting state.
+> goes down oracle-peak-agent and Bettercap will be also restarted and put back into collection and emitting state.

 ##### Resilience

-The Oracle Peak Agent is written in a way that if either bettercap or MQTT broker are down it will partially
+The Oracle Peak Agent has been written in a way that if either bettercap or MQTT broker are down it will partially
 restart and back-off with following settings.
 Making the system more resilient to networking problems.

 Backoff strategy for Bettercap service